abbasudo/laravel-purity/index.md

 #### Simple Filtering

 > **Tip**
->   in javascript use [qs](https://www.npmjs.com/package/qs) directly to generate complex queries instead of creating them manually.
+>   In javascript use [qs](https://www.npmjs.com/package/qs) directly to generate complex queries instead of creating them manually.
 Examples in this documentation showcase how you can use `qs`.

-Find users having 'John' as first name
+Find users having 'John' as their first name

 `GET /api/users?filters[name][$eq]=John`
   ```js